Winter storms sow more chaos, shut down much of Portland

 Rescuers tried to reach stranded motorists, but high winds and drifting snow created a “near-impossible situation," said Sgt.
 Jeremy Beck of the Wyoming Highway Patrol.

-High winds and heavy snow in the Cascade Mountains prevented search teams from reaching the bodies of three climbers killed over the weekend in an avalanche on Washington’s Colchuck Peak.
+High winds and heavy snow in the Cascade Mountains prevented search teams from reaching the bodies of three climbers killed over the weekend in an avalanche on Washington state's Colchuck Peak.

 Portland residents had expected no more than a dusting to a few inches.
 The city uses salt on its roads only in extreme situations for environmental reasons, and the chaos Thursday recalled a similar storm in 2017 that left motorists stranded on freeways and shut down the city for days.